mars0i/popco2/doc/R/AnalogySanityCheckHowTo.md

-3. Use the R function `read2multirunRA` defined in *src/R/R/df2ra.R* to load the csv file into an R dataframe.
+3. Use the R function `read2multirunRA` defined in *src/R/R/df2ra.R* to load the csv file into an R array.
 For example, after I renamed the csv file created in the above code to "hermits.csv", I ran this in R after making sure that the current directory in R was *data*:

 ````R
 hermits <- read2multirunRA("hermits.csv")
 ````
 You might want to check that this came out as expected: `dim(hermits)`, `dimnames(hermits)`, etc.

+The "multi-run array" format that I use is designed to contain data multiple popco runs with the parameters.
+In this case, there's only one run.

 Then, to create a bar chart showing the effects of the analogies, run the function `activnsAtTickBarchart` defined in *src/R/R/popcoplots.R*, for example like this: